 Did you know that the secret to success could be summed up in one word?
 No?
 Well, read on.

-For five decades, we at The Pacific Institute have been studying what comprises success.
-Some of the most successful people in the world have been students of our education, and in return, we have learned a great deal from them.
+For over 45 years, we have been studying success.
+Some of the most successful people in the world were Lou Tice’s students, and in return, we learned a great deal from them.
 We have also spent a lot of time in the company of some of the world’s most respected research psychologists, talking about what makes some people succeed and others collapse – the difference, in short, between the can’s and the can-nots, and the do’s and the do-nots.

 So, after all these years of studying and researching, we can say this with the utmost confidence: The secret of success is “attitude.”
 That’s it – Attitude.
-And let’s face it, it isn’t really a secret.
-When working through every challenge, it’s the mindset that matters most, and an integral part of our mindset is our attitude.
+And let’s face it.
+It isn’t really a secret.

 People who succeed do not have fewer problems than other people.
 They do not start out with greater brainpower, or better parents, or more money, either.
 As a matter of fact, sometimes they start out working against incredible odds.
 But they have a way of looking at things, a way of seeing obstacles as possibilities, and a way of hanging in there and making the most of every opportunity, that almost guarantees success.